Gluten Free Eggplant Parmesan is easy to make! This dish is baked, not fried! We have included Dairy-free and Vegan options too!

 I have broken down the steps into pictures for you.
 While the steps are simple, they do take some time.
 So plan accordingly with your time.

 So first, we are starting with our eggplant.
 You are going to slice your medium eggplant into 1/4 inch pieces.
+Do your best to keep the slices the same width, but don’t worry too much about it.
+This eggplant recipe is pretty forgiving in that way.

 Then you are going to salt the eggplant.
 My kitchen tip for you is to place your eggplant slices onto a paper towel lined, lipped baking sheet.